jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 with us warmly.
 “All has turned out splendidly.
 Dr. Roylott has gone to town, and it is unlikely that he will be back before evening.”
 “We have had the pleasure of making the doctor’s acquaintance,” said Holmes,

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 125

 and in a few words he sketched out what had occurred.
 Miss Stoner turned white to the lips as she listened.